aneeshbarhate/Rolls-Royce-Corporate-Finance-Model/README.md

 # Rolls-Royce Corporate Finance Analysis

-This repository presents an advanced corporate finance model and supporting analysis developed for a case study on :contentReference[oaicite:0]{index=0}.
+This repository presents an advanced corporate finance model and supporting analysis developed for a case study on Rolls Royce investment project.

 ## Project Overview